hmrc/upscan-initiate/README.md

 temporary storage of the uploaded file, ensures that the file isn't harmful (doesn't contain viruses) and verifies against predefined restrictions provided by the consuming service (e.g. file type & file size).
 Once the upload URL has been requested, upload and verification of a file are performed asynchronously without the involvement of the consuming service.

+### Processing time and asynchronous behaviour

+Upscan processes files asynchronously.
+The response from the upload request confirms that the file has been accepted by the upload endpoint; it does not mean that virus scanning and notification have completed.

+The time from starting an upload to receiving a `READY` or `FAILED` notification includes:

+* the time taken for the user's client to upload the file
+* time spent waiting for processing
+* virus scanning and file validation
+* time spent waiting for notification
+* delivery of the callback to the consuming service

+Processing time varies depending on the file size, upload speed, queue depth and service load.
+Upscan does not provide a guaranteed processing time, so consuming services must not assume that a callback will arrive within a fixed period.

+For large files, the upload itself may take a significant amount of time before Upscan can begin processing the file.
+When investigating a slow upload, use the unique file reference to distinguish the upload duration from the time taken by Upscan to process and notify the consuming service.

+### Expected consuming-service behaviour while waiting

+Consuming services must not wait synchronously for Upscan to finish processing a file.
+A consuming service should not keep the user's request open or fail the user's journey because a callback has not arrived within a short timeout.

+Instead, consuming services should:

+* record the upload as pending using the unique Upscan reference
+* show the user an appropriate waiting or status page, or allow the user to continue and return later
+* receive and process the callback asynchronously
+* allow the callback to arrive after the user's original request has completed
+* return a `2xx` response once the notification has been accepted for processing
+* make callback processing idempotent because a notification may be delivered more than once
+* process successful notifications promptly and download the file using the supplied `downloadUrl`

 [[Back to the top]](#top)

 ## File upload workflow <a name="workflow"></a>